 Then, you can compare apples to apples and pick the best one within minutes.
-Find your best rate
+Check your best rate.

 If you aren’t able to qualify with any lender, you may want to look into getting a co-signer who can help you get approved.

 2) Credit cards

 Credit cards are another option.
 They typically have higher interest rates than loans, along with lower amounts of credit available.
 However, a credit card can be helpful to pay for part of the cost if you get a loan that doesn’t cover the full project.
 You can also use multiple credit cards to cover the cost.

 If you go this route, consider cards with an introductory promotional period in which interest is not charged.
 This can be helpful in cutting down on your costs.
 However, at some point, the interest rate will go up to normal, and it can be expensive if you don’t repay the loan before the intro rate expires.